 This is the documentation for the 24SevenOffice API.
-Please note that most integrations will require some familiarity with the inner workings of the 24SevenOffice system.
+Please note that most integrations will require some familiarity with the business logic of the 24SevenOffice.
 It is further necessary to have some business rules and use cases in place before proceeding with an integration.
 We have an extensive Help Center that will provide many answers and good insights.